+application-dependent

-If the distance d is larger than a application-dependent preset. threshold T, then the content is modified, otherwise the content is authentic.
-By measuring localized feature distances, a content-based authentication scheme may be able to give local tamper measurement [2]. authentication content-based approaches need to first extract content from a multimedia signal.
+threshold T, then the content is modified, otherwise the content is authentic.
+By measuring localized feature distances, a content-based authentication scheme may be able to give local tamper measurement [2].
+All content-based authentication approaches need to first extract content from a multimedia signal.
 This is called feature extraction.
 These features are then used as the hash value in the classical signaturebased authentication approach or embedded directly into the signal by applying some robust or semi-robust watermarking schemes, or both.
-The goal of content-based authentication schemes is to accept manipulations that preserve the content of a multimedia signal while rejecting all other manipulations that modify the content [2].
+The goal of content-based authentication schemes is to accept all manipulations that preserve the content of a multimedia signal while rejecting all other manipulations that modify the content [2].
 The fulfilling of this goal depends mainly on choosing a set of features which adequately describes the content of a multimedia signal, while meeting the desired property that the features are fragile to the set of content modifying manipulations but robust to content preserving manipulations for a certain application.